Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene: Self-consistent screening model

-for $l =-1, 0, 1,2$.
-The negative value of $l$ corresponds to the surface of the substrate while nonnegative $l$ correspond to RMG. $\epsilon_r$ is the dielectric constant of RMG-substrate heterostructure and $n_l$ is defined with respect to intralayer charge neutral point, i.e., positive if there is excess electron and vice versa.
+for $l =-1, 0, 1$.
+The negative value of $l$ corresponds to the surface of the substrate while nonnegative $l$ correspond to RMG. $n_l$ is defined with respect to intralayer charge neutral point, i.e., positive if there is excess electron and vice versa.
 Then the layer-resolved on-site energies $U_l$ are set given that

-Where we take the substrate surface as the reference point with zero electrostatic potential.
+We take the substrate surface as the reference point with zero electrostatic potential.

-In our calculations, the $\bk$ mesh is $600 \times 600$.
-To elucidate the enhancement of the dielectric screening effect with increasing layer number, we use the dielectric constant $\epsilon_r=8, 16$ for the BLG-CrOCl and TriLG-CrOCl, respectively.

-We have proposed that the characteristic features of RMG charge-transfer heterostructure, the pronounced ``broad'' and ``bent'' CNP region of RMG, are attributed to the competition between the conventional screening effect and the Fock energy correction in the main text.
-To facilitate interpretation of this analysis, \figurename~\ref{SI_1}(b) illustrates the evolution of the upper (red) and lower (blue) boundary of the CNP region across three levels of theoretical consideration.
-The nearly horizontal dotted lines (labeled ``Bare'') denote the boundaries of CNP region obtained considering neither dielectric screening nor Fock energy correction.
+We have proposed that the characteristic features of RMG charge-transfer heterostructure, the pronounced ``broad'' and ``bent'' charge neutrality region of RMG, are attributed to the competition between the conventional screening effect and the Fock energy correction in the main text.
+To facilitate interpretation of this analysis, \figurename~\ref{SI_2}(b) illustrates the evolution of the upper (red) and lower (blue) boundary of the charge neutrality region across three levels of theoretical consideration.
+The nearly horizontal dotted lines (labeled ``Bare'') denote the boundaries of charge neutrality region obtained considering neither dielectric screening nor Fock energy correction.
 Inclusion of dielectric screening yields steeper linear dashed boundaries (labeled ``Screening'').
-Further incorporation of the Fock energy correction results in curved solid lines (labeled ``Screening$+$Fock''), which delineate the bent CNP boundaries and enclose a markedly expanded CNP region.
+Further incorporation of the Fock energy correction results in curved solid lines (labeled ``Screening$+$Fock''), which delineate the bent charge neutrality boundaries and enclose a markedly expanded charge neutrality region.
 Hence, our approach captures the essential physics governing interlayer charge redistribution and dielectric screening, thereby establishing a reliable foundation for understanding electron-electron interaction effects in graphene-based charge-transfer heterostructures.